Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/15/2024</td>
+<td align="center">7/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX1VXQ/party-beneath-the-moonlight">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UVG45V/boss-of-shadow-faction">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After the battle in Limia, Makoto returns to the demiplane where he is welcomed by<br>Tomoe, Mio and the residents of the demiplane.
-After a short celebration Makoto returns to<br>Rotsgard to wipe out the remaining mutants, ending the days-long turmoil.</p>
+<p align="center">For cultivation prodigy Wang Ling, defeating a demon king at age 6 is nothing compared<br>to fitting in at highschool.
+And now with supernatural threats on the rise, Wang may<br>have to put his magic studies on hold to save the world!</p>
 </td>
 </tr>
 </table>